Compare & Save on Conveyancing Solicitors

 Movers in Scotland can use our cost of moving house calculator to get full LBTT costs on their house purchase.

-Your licensed conveyancer will most likely deal with the Stamp Duty return and payment for you, although it is still something you can do yourself.
+Your licensed conveyancer will most likely deal with the Stamp Duty return and payment for you.
+However, it's still something you can do yourself.
 Either way, it is your responsibility to ensure Stamp Duty is paid on time.

 You may be subject to penalties and added interest if you do not pay your SDLT within 30 days of buying your new property.